-To each her own, but for many, late August tapering into September—when the streets begin to fill with locals returning home from vacation and the tourists start to taper off—is the time to be in Paris.
+To each her own, but for many, late Spring—tree branches full of blossoms and before the tourists arrive—is the time to be in Paris.
 Even if you can’t get on a plane this year, there’s no reason not to have an homage right at home.
 Keep it simple, with as many courses as you want.
 Start with un apéritif like a glass of wine and a small dish of nuts or olives, and then traipse through the following courses, picking and choosing, as though you’re winding down the evening in the 11th arrondissement.
 Bon appétit.

 L’Entree/ Hors D’oeuvres

 Oui, you deserve it.
 If you’ve found a high-end piece of beef and want to enjoy it in all its glory, consider tartare.
 (It’s still summer, after all, and do you really want to deal with a stove or grill for every course?)
 This recipe employs our beautiful Himalayan salt plate, which keeps everything the right temperature and makes it all pretty as a picture.

 There’s something so marvelous about starting the meal on a decadent note, even if your plat principal is a simple piece of fish.
 Why not serve a decadent liver mousse, such as this so-French-it-hurts duck liver number spiked with Armagnac`?
 It’s easier than you’d think, it’s incredibly unctuous, and it’ll impress the socks off anyone around.